 Rhiannon is influenced by Maestro Ali Akbar Khan, Pandit Nikhil Banerjee, Ustad Shahid Parvez Khan, and her teachers, Alam Khan and Arjun Verma.
 She also draws inspiration from her study of Western Classical music and Javanese and Balinese Gamelan.

 Upon her return, Rhiannon was encouraged to apply for a BFA in Music Composition.
 She transferred to California Institute of the Arts in 2012, and received her degree in 2015.
 Through CalArts, Rhiannon realized that she wanted to devote her musical life to the study and performance of North Indian Classical music.

 At CalArts, Rhiannon studied sitar with Ustad Aashish Khan, tala with Pandit Swapan Chaudhuri and Randy Gloss, composition with performer/composers Vinny Golia, Michael Fink, and Neelamjit Dhillon, Javanese gamelan with Pak Djoko Walujo, and Balinese gamelan with Pak Nyoman Wenten.
-She continued to develop her unique composition style, inspired by her study of North Indian Classical music, Western Classical music, Jazz, Balinese Gamelan, and Javanese Gamelan.
+At Calarts, she continued to develop her unique composition style, inspired by her study of North Indian Classical music, Western Classical music, Jazz, Balinese Gamelan, and Javanese Gamelan.